-The trust invests substantially all of its assets in securities included in the Dow Jones Top Cap Growth Index that the sponsor believes have the highest sustainable growth potential.
-The sponsor, with the assistance of Guggenheim Partners Investment Management, LLC ("GPIM"), an affiliate of the sponsor and Guggenheim Partners, LLC, has selected the securities to be included in the trust's portfolio by utilizing GPIM's proprietary process to select the top 50 stocks that the sponsor believes have the highest sustainable growth potential.
-The trust may invest in companies with small-, midand large-capitalizations.
-The trust will include U.S.-listed common stocks, which may include the common stocks of U.S. and non-U.S. companies and may include the securities of issuers located in emerging market countries.
-The trust may include the securities of real estate investment trusts is concentrated in the information technology sector and ("REITs").
-As a result of the strategy, the trust is concentrated in the information technology sector and invests significantly in the consumer products and health care sectors.
+Under normal circumstances, the trust will invest at least 80% of the value of its assets in dividend-paying securities.
+The trust aims to provide a portfolio of 50 value securities from the Dow Jones U.S. Top-Cap Value Total Stock Market Index that are dividend-paying as of the security selection date.
+The sponsor, with the assistance of Guggenheim Partners Investment Management, LLC ("GPIM"), an affiliate of the sponsor and Guggenheim Partners, LLC, has selected the securities to be included in the trust's portfolio.
+The trust may invest in companies with small-, mid- and large-capitalizations.
+The U.S.listed common stocks held by the trust may include the common stocks of U.S. and non-U.S. companies and may include the securities of issuers located in emerging market countries.
+The trust may include securities of real estate investment trusts ("REITs").